How the misogynistic, insular world of 'incels' may have inspired the Toronto van attack | CBC News

 Little else is known about Minassian, who is from Richmond Hill, Ont., and was attending Seneca College int he north of Toronto.

-The Department of National Defence confirmed Tuesday that the 25-year-old joined the Canadian Forces last August and was 16 days into his basic training before he was asked to leave.
+The Department of National Defence confirmed Tuesday that the 25-year-old joined the Canadian Forces last August and was 16 days into his basic training before he requested to be voluntarily released.

 A senior official with the Forces said Minassian wasn't adapting to military life, including in matters of dress, deportment and group interactions in a military setting but that "there were no red flags and nothing that would point to anything like this."

-Note: - This story has been updated to state that Minassian requested to be voluntarily released from the CAF.
-A previous version said he was asked to leave.Apr 25, 2018 9:00 AM ET